-Joint activities
+4.1 Joint Activities

 Human beings, and hence the humanoids of our narrative, are creatures who spontaneously act together for various common goals, going beyond the sort of action that mere sensitization would support.
-They have a distinctive capacity and inclination to combine their efforts to advance any goal where it is manifest, first, that they each desire its realization and, second, that they can only or best achieve this in tandem, with each playing their part in a salient plan.
+They have a distinctive capacity and inclination to combine their efforts to advance any goal where it is manifest, first, that they each desire its realization; and, second, that they can only or best achieve this in tandem, with each playing their part in a salient plan.
 Thus, if they are on the beach and they observe that a swimmer is in difficulty, they will be likely to get together to save the swimmer when it is manifest that this is a goal they share, that there is a salient plan under which they can realize it together, and that anyone who begins to enact the plan will be joined by others.
 They may save the swimmer under such conditions, for example, by getting together to form a chain of people into the water; this may be the salient thing to do, perhaps because someone suggests it.

-Michael Tomasello (2016) argues that this predisposition towards jointly intentional action is one of the most distinctive features of human beings, and is indeed exclusive to human beings.
+Michael Tomasello (2016) argues that this predisposition toward jointly intentional action is one of the most distinctive features of human beings, and is indeed exclusive to human beings.
 We may go along with him, if only for reasons of convenience, in thinking that it is exclusive to human and humanoid subjects, but our argument at this point does not depend on that extra claim.
 The main point is that human and humanoid agents may be taken to be capable of joint activity.

 Tomasello relies on two sources of evidence to support the claim that joint action is a characteristic of human beings.
-The first source of evidence is that in a crucial period of human evolution, between about 400K and 150K years ago, the environment was such that our human forebears would have been forced to forage and hunt together—this, or die alone—and that that would have created a selectional pressure in favor of a natural disposition to act jointly.
+The first source of evidence is that in a crucial period of human evolution, between about 400,000 and 150,000 years ago, the environment was such that our human forebears would have been forced to forage and hunt together—this, or die alone—and that this would have created a selectional pressure in favor of a natural disposition to act jointly.
 They would have had to be able to distinguish edible from poisonous plants, and to collaborate in picking the edible and avoiding the poisonous.
 And equally they would have had to be able to recognize potential prey and potential predators and to combine in hunting the animals of the one sort and in defending against animals of the other.

 The second source of evidence on which Tomasello draws is that the disposition to act jointly with others is displayed by children between the ages of 1 and 3, although it is generally not displayed by other primates.
-‘These young children coordinate on a joint goal’, Tomasello (2014: 41) says, ‘commit themselves to that joint goal until all get their reward, expect others to be similarly committed to the joint goal, divide the common spoils of a collaboration equally, take leave when breaking a commitment, understand their own and the partner’s role in the joint activity, and even help the partner in her role when necessary’.
+‘These young children coordinate on a joint goal’, Tomasello (2014: 41) says,

+commit themselves to that joint goal until all get their reward, expect others to be similarly committed to the joint goal, divide the common spoils of a collaboration equally, take leave when breaking a commitment, understand their own and the partner’s role in the joint activity, and even help the partner in her role when necessary.

 As examples of such collaboration among very young children—a form of cooperation in which they hold one another to their expectations and protest at non-compliance—he mentions ‘giving and taking objects, rolling a ball back and forth, building a block tower together, putting away toys together, and “reading” books together’ (Tomasello 2014: 44).

-Why patterns will become salient
+4.2 Why Patterns Will Become Salient